3 Ways To Protect Yourself From Coronavirus — Starting With Your Fingernails

 Make Sure Your Salon Is Sterile

 If you're going into the salon for a manicure, you want to make sure that you're keeping an eagle-eye watch for proper sanitation measures.
-"As a client, there are certain manicure practices you should be noting," says Amy Ling Lin, NYC-based salon owner and founder of Sundays Studio.
+"As a client, there are certain manicure practices you should be noting," says Amy Ling Lin, founder of sundays, a wellness nail care brand with New York studios.
 "Most importantly, make sure your salon uses an autoclave to disinfect the tools — it's a box-like device that uses steam to sterilize equipment, killing bacteria, viruses, fungi, and spores.
 Further, your nail specialist should always be wearing gloves, using single-use buffers and files, and disinfecting the surface of each manicure station between clients."
 Sarah Gibson Tuttle, L.A.-based nail pro and founder of Olive & June, adds, "When in doubt, don't be shy.
 Ask how the tools are cleaned to make sure you feel comfortable."

 Advertisement